danilka4/danilka4.github.io/content/_index.md

 Hello and welcome to my personal website!
 My name is Daniel Palamarchuk and I am a student at Virginia Tech.
 I have graduated from Virginia Tech's undergraduate program with dual bachelor degrees in CS and Data Analytics.
-Currently working on obtaining a Master's of Science in CS, concentrating on Natural Language Processing.
+I recently also graduated with a Master's of Science in CS, concentrating on Natural Language Processing.

 I have linked various parts about me on the left and attached my socials and GitHub, where one can find the source code for all the noteworthy projects I have done.